Relocated family medicine clinic offers expanded services in same neighborhood

 As for the new site, family medicine is sharing the Lakeland Medical Center building with the Department of Ophthalmology's adult and pediatric clinics, which moved in about a year ago, on the first and third floors.
 Sometime in the spring, a new otolaryngology (ear, nose and throat) clinic is scheduled to open on the top floor.

 The family medicine clinic's own relocation was a four-day maneuver, including a weekend - the culmination of years of organization and anticipation.

 "It was a can-do attitude," said Beebe, attributing much of the move's success to Will Wood, the clinic's ambulatory operations director, and Paula Mitchell, office manager.

 "I'm glad we now have a facility that matches the quality of the faculty and the staff," Wood said.

 The reviews from patients and employees are glowing, Mitchell said.
 "We love it - all the space."

 Clinical space has doubled, to 10,000 square feet, compared to about 5,000 at the defunct clinic.
 The total square footage, counting office area, is 14,000.

-Throughout the move, when the clinic was closed, patients who needed immediate attention could be seen at the West Jackson Clinic, the Grants Ferry Clinic or the Quick Care Clinic.
+Throughout the move, when the clinic was closed, patients who needed immediate attention could be seen at the Grants Ferry Clinic or the Quick Care Clinic.